Snowflake-Labs/sfguide-frosty-llm-chatbot-on-streamlit-snowflake/quickstart.md

 ### What You’ll Learn

 * How to create a web application from a Python script with Streamlit
-* How to use `st.experimental_connection` to connect your Streamlit app to Snowflake
+* How to use [`st.experimental_connection`](https://docs.streamlit.io/library/api-reference/connections/st.experimental_connection) to connect your Streamlit app to Snowflake
+* How to use `st.chat` to create a chatbot with just a few lines of code
-* How to
+* How to use [`session state`](https://docs.streamlit.io/library/api-reference/session-state) to store your chatbot's message history

 <!-- ### What You’ll Need
 - A [GitHub](https://github.com/) Account